 Let’s break that down a little, shall we?

-A set of techniques and tools – Business Intelligence software covers a lot of ground when it comes to data analysis.
+A set of techniques and tools – Business Intelligence systems covers a lot of ground when it comes to data analysis.
 It is the act of analyzing data via a dedicated system that has been designed to read, collate and report on mass data.

 Meaningful and useful information – Business Intelligence uses the data gathered to make actionable suggestions based on current operations, making recommendations on potential or missed opportunities.

-Business analysis purposes – The ultimate goal of Business Intelligence is to review existing operations to see what is working, what can be improved, and what needs changing completely in order for the business to continue to grow and succeed.
+Business analysis purposes – The ultimate goal of a Business Intelligence tool is to review existing operations to see what is working, what can be improved, and what needs changing completely in order for the business to continue to grow and succeed.

 Right, you’ve read the brochure, but how about a more detailed look through the showroom at a few Business Intelligence examples to understand what it can really do?